 Other Stock-Based Awards.
-The 2016 Plan also authorizes the Committee to grant Participants Awards of common stock and other Awards that are denominated in, payable in, valued in whole or in part by reference to, or are otherwise based on the value of, or the appreciation in value of, shares of our common stock (other stock-based Awards).
+The 2018 Plan also authorizes the Committee to grant Participants Awards of common stock and other Awards that are denominated in, payable in, valued in whole or in part by reference to, or are otherwise based on the value of, or the appreciation in value of, shares of our common stock (other stock-based Awards).
 The Committee has discretion to determine the Participants to whom other stock-based Awards are to be made, the times at which such Awards are to be made, the sizes of such Awards, the form of payment, and all other conditions of such Awards, including any restrictions, deferral periods or performance requirements.
 The Committee may also determine whether a Participant will be entitled to receive the value equivalent of any dividends paid during the performance period.
-However, a Participant will only be entitled to receive an amount in respect of dividends paid on shares underlying stock-based Awards that include performance-based goals to the extent the stock-based Awards have been earned by achievement of the corresponding performance criteria.
+However, a Participant will only be entitled to receive an amount in respect of dividends paid on shares underlying stock-based Awards to the extent the applicable period of restriction has expired and, with respect to other stock-based Awards that include performance-based goals, to the extent the stock-based Awards have been earned by achievement of the corresponding performance criteria.

 Performance-Based Compensation.
-Awards may be granted to employees who are "covered employees" under Section 162(m) that are intended to be "performance-based compensation" so as to preserve the tax deductibility of the Awards for federal income tax purposes.
+Awards may be granted to employees that are intended to be "performance-based compensation" which are determined by the attainment of one or more performance goals.
 These performance-based Awards may be either equity or cash Awards, or a combination of both.
-Holders are only entitled to receive payment for a Section 162(m) performance-based Award for any given performance period to the extent that pre-established performance goals set by the Committee are satisfied.
-These pre-established performance goals must be based on one or more of the following performance criteria:
+Holders are only entitled to receive payment for a performance-based Award for any given performance period to the extent that performance goals set by the Committee are satisfied.
+These performance goals must be based on one or more of the following performance criteria:

-- net earnings or net income (before or after taxes);
+• net earnings or net income (before or after taxes);

-- · earnings per share;
+- earnings per share;

 - net operating profit;

 - · operating income;

 - operating income per share;

 - return measures (including, but not limited to, return on assets, return on capital, return on invested capital, and return on equity, sales or revenue);

-- cash flow (including, but not limited to, operating cash flow, free cash flow margin, and cash flow return on capital or investments);
+- · cash flow (including, but not limited to, operating cash flow, free cash flow margin, and cash flow return on capital or investments);

 - earnings before or after taxes, interest, depreciation, and/or amortization and impairment of intangible assets;

-- gross or operating margins;
+- · gross or operating margins;

 - share price (including, but not limited to, growth measures and total stockholder return);

-- margins;
+- · margins;

-- operating efficiency;
+- · operating efficiency;

 - · customer satisfaction;

 - employee satisfaction;

 - · working capital targets;

-- revenue or sales growth or growth in backlog;
+- · revenue or sales growth or growth in backlog;

-- growth of assets;
+- · growth of assets;

 - productivity ratios;

 - expense targets;

-- measures of health, safety or environment (including, but not limited to, total recordable incident rate);
+- · measures of health, safety or environment (including, but not limited to, total recordable incident rate);

 - · market share;

 - credit quality (including, but not limited to, days sales outstanding);

 - · economic value added;

-- price earnings ratio;
+- · price earnings ratio;

-- improvements in capital structure; and
+- · improvements in capital structure; and

 - compliance with laws, regulations and policies.

-With respect to particular performance-based Awards, the Committee is permitted to make certain equitable and objectively determinable adjustments to the performance goals; provided, that any Awards that are intended to qualify as "performance-based compensation" must be made in accordance with the requirements of Section 162(m).
-Upon certification of achievement of the performance goals for a particular performance period set forth in an Award that is intended to qualify as "performance-based compensation," the Committee may reduce or eliminate, but not increase, the amount specified in the original Award.
+With respect to particular performance-based Awards, the Committee is permitted to make certain equitable and objectively determinable adjustments to the performance goals.
+The Committee may reduce or eliminate, but not increase, the amount specified in the original Award.

 Minimum Vesting Requirements.
-Awards under the 2016 Plan are subject to a one-year minimum vesting or forfeiture restriction period.
-This one-year minimum vesting or forfeiture restriction period does not apply to the grant of any such Awards with respect to an aggregate number of shares that does not exceed 5% of the total shares available for issuance under the 2016 Plan.
+Awards under the 2018 Plan are subject to a one-year minimum vesting or forfeiture restriction period.
+This one-year minimum vesting or forfeiture restriction period does not apply to the grant of any such Awards with respect to an aggregate number of shares that does not exceed 5% of the total shares available for issuance under the 2018 Plan.